subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/certification/data-business-analyst-certifications.md

 ### 5) Hands‑on mapping to this repository
 - Epic 3 (Analytics/BI): build queries and dashboards on curated Delta tables; add RLS via dynamic views in UC.
-- Add a small “Analyst SQL” folder with reusable query snippets and a dashboard spec.
+- Add a small "Analyst SQL" folder with reusable query snippets and a dashboard spec.

 ### 6) 7‑day study plan (example)
 - Day 1: Delta lakehouse fundamentals; constraints/time travel.